leto/hushlist/README.md

 supports, which is Linux, Mac and Windows.

-Sending shielded transactions (involving zaddrs) can be very resource intensive, and at least 4GB of RAM is recommended, although 2GB may work on some newer versions and platforms.
+Sending shielded transactions (involving zaddrs) can be very resource intensive, and at least 4GB of RAM is recommended, although 2GB may work in some situations, depending on hardware, software, virtual machine use and OS.

 # Supported Blockchains